-Compression Socks: For medical reasons I have to use compression socks for every long-haul flight or long-distance bus rides.
+Compression Socks: For medical reasons, I have to wear compression socks for every long-haul flight or long-distance bus rides.
 But even if you don’t have to use them, I highly recommend them.
 It makes a huge difference.
 Your legs feel much better when wearing them.
 Trust me.

 I don’t bring hiking boots since they are very heavy and I prefer lightweight shoes for hiking anyway.
 Instead, I bring a pair of runners with me (I’m a massive fan of Asics).
 If you still have space in your backpack, you could bring another pair of very comfy and casual shoes.